-Flora and fauna, the human form, and, most of all, my clients inspire me.
+Flora and fauna, the human form, and most of all, my clients inspire me.
 They can choose from images and color schemes from the website or give me a list of items they'd like included in their mural, telling me colors to include or exclude.
 Creating from a list of images I would never put together, in colors I wouldn't naturally go to allows my creativity to open wide.
-I can be inclusive to not only the images desired but to the feelings, they inspire.
+I can be inclusive to not only the images desired but to the feelings they inspire.

-I am influenced by the Art Nouveau movement, I love the idea of uniting organic and geometric forms into designs that flow and follow the spirit of Art Nouveau to bring beauty to every day.
-From wall murals and kitchen and bath backsplashes, countertops, sinks, and tub surrounds to the numbers used to display your home address, each hand-made, hand-glazed Bosetti Art Tile project is unique.
+I am influenced by the Art Nouveau movement.
+I love the idea of uniting organic and geometric forms into designs that flow and follow the spirit of Art Nouveau to bring beauty to every day.
+My tiles can be found in homes as wall murals, kitchen and bath backsplashes, countertops, sinks, tub and fireplace surrounds.
+Each hand-made, hand-glazed Bosetti Art Tile project is unique.

-I graduated from Pratt Institute in 1982 with a BFA in sculpture, I have spent my life devoted to clay.
+Since graduating from Pratt Institute in 1982 with a BFA in sculpture, I have spent my life devoted to clay.
 Over the years there has been a progression from sculpting to pottery to art tile and back again.
 Throughout it all, I have consistently worked to distill the sensual and spiritual aspects of life into accessible design, image, and easy-to-care-for, durable artwork.

 My studio is located in historic Boylan Heights.
 Please email me to make an appointment.